-Conley Law-Rudge, 7, gets shot by squirt guns during a Seattle Play Street event.
+Conley Law-Rudge, 7, gets sprayed by squirt guns during a Seattle Play Street event.
 Photo credit: JiaYing Grygiel

 1 / 8